lyra/openapi-dev-tool/README.md

     - `context`: current context
     - `tags`: tags loaded by using the `x-tags` vendor extension
 - `redoc.ejs`
-  - `skipRedocConsoleUse`: boolean that indicates if we want use Redoc or Redoc Pro viewer
   - `spec`: object with only `url` attribute
 - `swagger-ui.ejs`
   - `specs`: array of OpenAPI specifications where each `spec` item contains the following attributes: